 The new leadership of the FARC, Guillermo León Sáenz Vargas, alias "Alfonso Cano," and Víctor Julio Suárez, alias "Mono Jojoy," had been trying to implement a new strategy, but government forces' constant offensives strangled their attempts.
 Mono Jojoy was killed in September 2010 and Alfonso Cano in November 2011.
 Several other FARC leaders have taken refuge in Venezuela and other neighboring states.
 The FARC's maximum leader is currently Rodrigo Londoño Echeverry, alias "Timochenko," a battle-hardened commander whose ideological views were forged not only in Colombia but also in communist Moscow, Tito's Yugoslavia and Cuba.

-The FARC have a particularly strong presence in the country's Eastern Plains region near the border with Venezuela and in the southwestern provinces of Cauca, Valle del Cauca, and Nariño.
-The FARC are also present in numerous municipalities in the western provinces of Chocó and Antioquia.
+The FARC have a particularly strong presence in the country's Eastern Plains region near the border with Venezuela and in the southwestern departments of Cauca, Valle del Cauca, and Nariño.
+The FARC are also present in the western departments of Chocó and Antioquia, among others.

 Allies and Enemies